-The COVID-19 pandemic has severely impacted delivery of FICare [12].
-Infection control policies have prevented families from being present and involved in their babies' care, and restricted the support available from neonatal staff and extended family [13].
-Health and wellbeing of infants, parents and neonatal staff have been at risk.
-These challenges have highlighted the critical importance of family involvement as a key component of neonatal care, which should be actively prioritised in national, regional and local remobilisation and recovery plans.
+The COVID-19 pandemic has severely impacted the delivery of FICare [12].
+Infection control policies, in particular the concept of "parents as visitors", prevented families from being present and involved in their babies' care, and restricted the support available to them from neonatal staff, extended family members and community services.
+Health and wellbeing of babies, families and neonatal staff have been compromised.
+These challenges have highlighted the critical importance of family involvement, as a key component of neonatal care, which should be actively prioritised in national, regional, and local remobilisation and recovery plans.

-The UK Model of FICare
+The Model of FICare

-The UK model of FICare (Figure 2) includes five key principles (Figure 3).
+This model of FICare (Figure 2) includes five key principles (Figure 3).
 Embedding each of these principles into the development and delivery of care on neonatal units and within networks will enable the growth of a FICare philosophy.

-These principles are based on the "pillars" of FICare first developed by O'Brien and colleagues at the Mount Sinai Hospital in Toronto [5], which inspired early FICare programmes in the UK and internationally.
+These principles are based on the "pillars" of FICare first developed by O'Brien and colleagues in 2013 at the Mount Sinai Hospital in Toronto [5], which inspired early FICare programmes in the UK and internationally.
+FICare has since evolved in different countries and care settings, and over time there has been increasing recognition that 'partnership with families' is one of the most challenging culture changes to achieve and embed in practice.
+For this reason the International Steering Committee for Family Integrated Care advocates that 'partnership with families' is included as an overarching principle in FICare models implemented in the future.

 Figure 2.
-The UK model of FICare
+The model of FICare

 Figure 3.
-The five key principles of UK FICare
+The five key principles of FICare